 Brushing or combing your beard every day will wrangle stubborn hairs and train them to grow downwards.

-Like applying beard oil, you should always brush or comb your beard after having a shower or taking a bath.
-You can also use a soft-hold styling wax, which can help tame flyaway hairs and keep your beard in shape.
+Like applying beard oil, you should always brush or comb your beard after a shower or bath.
+You can also use a soft-hold styling wax to help tame flyaway hairs and keep your beard in shape.

 Frequently Asked Questions